TEDDY SAVED JFK's BRAIN

 A shocking treasure trove of Kennedy documents, photos - and even a human brain fragment believed to belong to former president John F. Kennedy - have been found in the attic of the late Sen. Ted Kennedy's Hyannis Port home, The ENQUIRER has learned.

-The stunning discovery came when workers recently cleaned out the historic Cape Cod, Mass., house, which originally belonged to Joe and Rose Kennedy, to begin preparations to convert it to a museum.
+The stunning discovery came when workers cleaned out the historic Cape Cod, Mass., house, which originally belonged to Joe and Rose Kennedy, to begin preparations to convert it to a museum in 2009.

 "There are some incredible things in the boxes, safes and lock boxes that have been gathering dust for many decades," a longtime family adviser revealed to The ENQUIRER.